Epistle of James

 *evil inclination

 “Sin crouches beside you,” God warns Cain.
-It is beside us because it is of us, whether viewed as the ‘fallen’ nature, tainted nature, or fleshly nature, or simply mistakes in judgment.
+It is beside us because it is of us, whether viewed as the ‘fallen’ nature, tainted nature, fleshly nature, or simply mistakes in judgment.

 So it is that by continued faith, including faithful actions, that desire (sin) becomes removed, and perseverance remains.
 “Don’t delude yourselves, my dear brother,” James concludes.